BSc MSc PhD RGN PG Cert in Research Methods

-Bell, Linda and Lewis-Brooke, Sarah and Herring, Rachel and Lehane, Lynne and O'Farrell-Pearce, Siobhan and Quinn, Karen and So, Theresa (2016) Mothers’ voices: hearing and assessing the contributions of ‘birthmothers’ to the development of social work interventions and family support.
-In: 6th European Social Work Research Conference - Reflective social work practices in contemporary societies: crossed dialogues and new pathways between praxis and research, 30 Mar - 1 Apr 2016, Lisbon, Portugal.
+Lewis-Brooke, Sarah and Bell, Linda and Herring, Rachel and Lehane, Lynne and O'Farrell-Pearce, Siobhan and Quinn, Karen and So, Theresa (2016) Hummingbirds Team: working with birth mothers who have had children permanently removed from their care to rebuild lives and prevent successive removals.
+In: 6th European Conference for Social Work Research: Reflective social work practices in contemporary societies, 30 Mar - 01 Apr 2016, Lisbon, Portugal.

 'The role of IBA training in non-medical settings', Thom, B. and Herring, R. Alcohol Research UK, July 2013 – June 2015 (£54,500)